-- Always seek approval from a senior leader for any planned social contact with students (for example when it is part of a reward scheme or pastoral care programme) - Advise senior leaders of any regular social contact they have with a student which may give rise to concern, including family members of a student - Only contact students via academy agreed channels (academy mobile phone or e-mail address) - Challenge students when they do not use their academy email address for submitting work or having other contact with staff - All e-mail contact should be businesslike and professional - Report and record any situation, which they feel, might compromise the academy or their own professional standing
+- Always seek approval from a senior leader for any planned social contact with students (for example when it is part of a reward scheme or pastoral care programme) - Advise senior leaders of any regular social contact they have with a student which may give rise to concern, including family members of a student - Only contact students via academy agreed channels (academy phones/mobile phone or email address) and must not provide any personal contact details to students

+- Challenge students when they do not use their academy email address for submitting work or having other contact with staff - All e-mail contact should be businesslike and professional - Report and record any situation which they feel might compromise the academy or their own professional standing.

-7. Social networking
+8. Social networking